 In some single parent support groups, anything goes.
 You can say whatever you like, have a good old rant, bad-mouth the ex and basically let it all out.
 This may be perfect for you.
 And then there are groups which focus on the positives and encourage light-hearted chat and banter.
 Our advice it to join several groups and use them according to what they allow and what they have to offer.

 IS THE GROUP ANONYMOUS, OR NOT?

-Another important factor when choosing a support group that is right for you, it to find out whether you can post anonymously or not.
+Another important factor when choosing a support group is to find out whether you can post anonymously or not.
 There are benefits to both types of groups.

-For more tricky questions, especially those relating to your separation process, a group where you can post anonymously would be more favourable.
-Social media now holds plenty of weight in the family courts with at least 75% of cases using online evidence.
-Never underestimate the role of social media in a divorce.
-Yet, you can still have the conversation, just have it in an anonymous space.
-The downside is that you are not entirely sure who you are chatting to and this can be a little unnerving, but you will soon get used to it, and may even start to enjoy chatting behind the disguise of your preferred username.
+For more the more sensitive questions, especially those relating to your separation process, a forum where you can post anonymously is much better.
+The downside is that you are not entirely sure who you are chatting to and this can be a little unnerving, but you will soon get used to it, and may even prefer chatting completely anonymously.